 Raymore real estate is some of the most expensive in Missouri, although Raymore house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Raymore isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Raymore are a mix of both white- and blue-collar jobs.
 Overall, Raymore is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Raymore who work in office and administrative support (13.18%), management occupations (11.03%), and sales jobs (10.81%).
+There are especially a lot of people living in Raymore who work in office and administrative support (11.77%), management occupations (10.58%), and sales jobs (10.55%).

 Also of interest is that Raymore has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Raymore doesn't have a public transportation system that people use to get to and from their jobs every day.
+Raymore is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Raymore are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.33% of adults in Raymore have a bachelor's degree or even advanced degree.
+The population of Raymore is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.33% of adults in Raymore have a bachelor's degree or even advanced degree.

 Raymore is a somewhat ethnically-diverse city.
 The people who call Raymore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Raymore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Raymore include German, Irish, English, French, and Italian.

 The most common language spoken in Raymore is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include Polish and Spanish.